-Potential Funding: CDBG-DR funding and HMGP funding is available for projects once identified Timeframe: 12 to 24 months
+Potential Funding: CDBG-DR funding and HMGP funding is available for projects once identified

 Status: Carried forward.
 So far this effort is only pursued when funds are available but is not undertaken proactively.
 The County recently mitigated 8 repetitive loss properties with CDBG funds.